shrutityagi4102/SpaceVest-Hackerstellar/README.md

-# SpaceVest (Hackerstellar) - Winner in the Web/App domain at Hackerstellar
+# SpaceVest (Hackerstellar) - Winner at Hackerstellar

 **_SUSTAINABLE INVESTING IN 2050_**